francisbergin/stm32f4discovery/README.md

 This project contains the files and configurations necessary to quickly get running with FreeRTOS on the STM32F4 Discovery board.

+Parts of this project are discussed here: https://berfr.me/posts/getting-started-stm32f4-freertos/.

 ## dependencies

 - CMake